saklain-s/vertunexa/README.md

 This Java project is a dual-functionality application built using Swing.
 It comprises two main modules:

 1. **Math Quiz Module**: Generates random math problems (addition, subtraction, or multiplication) and tests the user's arithmetic skills.
-2. **Expense Manager Module**: Allows users to add, edit, and delete expense entries through a user-friendly interface with enhanced navigation.

 ## Features